 What Is Responsive Web Design & Why Do You Need It?

-In recent years, responsive web design has emerged as a vital approach to website creation, guaranteeing that users have a seamless viewing experience across any device.
-With the rise of mobile device usage and a decline in PC sales, this approach has become even more critical.
-To ensure your site is optimized for mobile and appears in Google search results, it's essential to adopt a responsive design.
+Responsive web design has become an essential approach for creating websites in recent years.
+This approach ensures that users can view and navigate websites seamlessly on any device.
+With the increasing usage of mobile devices and a decline in PC sales, having a responsive design has become even more critical.
+To ensure that your website is optimized for mobile and appears in Google search results, adopting a responsive design is crucial.

 Responsive design adapts to different screen sizes by using a flexible grid layout.
 It doesn't rely on preset frameworks but instead uses CSS to position content using percentages.
 This ensures that text size, widths, and margins adjust to fit the display space consistently across different devices.